 - The mobile app is smooth and responsive.

-- The inline commands and natural language processing that recognises dates in tasks makes organising my system a friction less process.
+- The inline commands and natural language processing that recognizes dates in tasks makes organizing my system a friction less process.

 - Emojis and colours 🎈!
 I missed those.
 They make my lists attractive, and the last thing I want is to be repulsed by my to-do list.